 People and their pets are taking more and more antidepressants.
-I’m not sure what this says about our society, but I can tell you these drugs are not benign.
+These drugs are not benign.

 Many drugs can lead to an excess of serotonin in your pet, which can be toxic.
 This is known as serotonin syndrome.